Buying a mattress is an important decision since you must sleep well.

 - For those between 130 and 230 pounds – Such people are more susceptible to sink into the mattress as compared to people who weigh less, thus, they should opt for Medium Soft to Medium Firm so that they not only get enough support and their spine remains neutrally aligned but also experience pressure relief.

 Your spine has a slight natural curve in the lower back, and this part is known as the lumbar spine.
-Now, this part of this is particularly prone to pain if it doesn’t get enough support.
+This part of this is particularly prone to pain if it doesn’t get enough support.

 There has to be a delicate balance of softness and firmness to avoid pain in the lower back in back sleepers.
 What I mean is that if your lower back gets sunk too deep into the mattress or does not get enough cushioning, you are likely to experience pain in your back.
 This is why back sleepers usually prefer Medium to Firm mattresses.